JohanHorsmans/Visual-Analytics-Assignment-3/README.md

 5: Make sure that you have the "WHTT.jpg"-image in your data-folder.

-6: Open the script and run it.
+6: Open the script and run it (make sure to run the code from the 'cv101' environment).

-The saved images from the assignment can be found in the "images"-folder in this repository.
+__NOTE: The saved images from the assignment can be found in the "images"-folder in this repository.__

-Make sure to run the code from the 'cv101' environment.